*

 1. Initial Frenzy

-- You blog daily or at least as often as you can.
+- You work on your blog daily or at least as often as you can.

-- You write guest posts for more popular blogs
+- You contribute posts for more popular blogs.

-- You try everything, several social media, widgets, plugins and maybe even WordPress themes.
+- You try everything, several social media, widgets, plugins and other tools.

 - You link out generously and you praise other established as well as new bloggers like you who you admire.

-- and you are are glad about the first 100 visitors daily, then the first 100 subscribers
+- You are are glad about the first 100 visitors daily, then the first 100 subscribers.

 2. Establishing Mode